Zwoooz/dotfiles/README.md

 **Done!**

 Keep in mind that if you had previous dotfiles with the same directory and name where stow is trying to create symlinks they will need to be removed (or preferably backed up) for stow to be able to work.
 As stow will not replace any files.

+**Note:**

+I don't recommend using my .zshrc (unless you're me) as it contains things that are specific for my use case.